-Dream's impact qualifying assets are governed by three core impact verticals which are aligned with the UN SDGs, most closely with SDG 11, Sustainable Cities and Communities.
+Dream's impact qualifying assets are governed by three core impact verticals.
 These verticals are:

-- o Environmental Sustainability and Resilience;
+- Environmental Sustainability and Resilience;

-- o Attainable and Affordable Housing; and
+- Attainable and Affordable Housing; and

 - Inclusive Communities.

 All three verticals were established to address social and environmental issues facing the communities in which we operate.
 The themes behind our verticals are supported by numerous stakeholders, including, but not limited to, various levels of government, lenders, investment partners, customers, and the community.